 First things first: These cool braids are officially called cornrows, or in some cases, pigtail Dutch braids a.k.a. reverse French braids, because of the way the plait bumps up instead of being indented down in the middle.
 And although the boxer braid hairstyle has been worn for decades—the pop star cornrow boom of the Noughts, #neverforget—it has been rebranded as boxer braids in the last few years.
 Some say it’s because it’s the hairstyle of choice of female athletes as they duke it out in the ring, while there are others that say it’s a marketing ploy.

 How to Create a Boxer Braid or Pigtail Dutch Braids

 Step 1: Start on clean, washed, and blow-dried hair.

 Nothing holds a braid better than strands that have been shampooed, conditioned and prepped for the tugging.
-Do so with a fortifying system, such as TRESemmé Repair & Protect 7 Shampoo and the TRESemmé Repair and Protect 7 Conditioner.
+Do so with a fortifying system, such as Love Beauty and Planet Blue-Green Algae & Eucalyptus Shampoo and Conditioner.
 This duo works to gently cleanse and nourish your hair.

 Step 2: Blow-dry until 90 percent or completely dry.